-Fig.2: Common tern and Little gull distribution in the Gulf of Lion.
-At-sea distribution for these species was estimated using an occupancy model with detection/non-detection data and an N-mixture model with count data.
+Fig.2: Common tern (Sterna hirundo) and Little gull (Hydrocoloeutus minutus) distribution in the Gulf of Lion.
+At-sea distribution estimated using an occupancy model with detection/non-detection data and an N-mixture model with count data.
 The figure shows the distribution maps and the associated standard deviation on the prediction.

-All models used were able to effectively differentiate between less used and most used areas, showing good concordance with observable patterns in the data.
+All models were able to effectively differentiate between less used and most used areas, showing good concordance with observable patterns in the data.
 The models selected after the model selection process are summarized in Appendix B, Table X. Models that included spatial autocorrelation resulted in low predictive performance and overfitting, so the final models did not incorporate a spatial autocorrelation structure.

 The results for occupancy and N-mixture models are presented for four representative species: